CharlesCarley/HackComputer/README.md

 The [web library](Web/) Is a flutter version of the command line debugger.
 It binds the computer library to dart with `dart:ffi` and [`web_ffi`](https://pub.dev/packages/web_ffi).

-It targets the window and web flutter platforms, and is still a _work in progress_.
+It targets the desktop and web flutter platforms, and is still a _work in progress_.

 It allows directly editing and recompiling the source as well as mapping the screen to a flutter widget.